Cancer Support group

 Canteen Connect is our safe, moderated online community where young people aged between 12 and 25 impacted by cancer can chat, share, and support each other - anytime, anywhere.

-Whether you're at home, in hospital, or just need someone to talk to - Canteen Connect is there for you 24/7.
+Whether someone is at home, in hospital, or just needs someone to talk to - Canteen Connect is there 24/7.

 Grieving a loved one

 Canteen's support extends to all stages of the cancer journey, from diagnosis and treatment, to life beyond cancer and grief.
-Getting the right support when someone in your family has passed away is so important, but asking for help can be tricky.
-Canteen is in your corner.
+Getting the right support when someone in the family has passed away is so important, but asking for help can be tricky.
+That's where Canteen comes in.

-If you’re grieving the loss of a loved one to cancer, Canteen offers grief support groups through programs like Good Grief, and via our 24/7 online community Canteen Connect.
-You’ll find others who understand the unique pain of grief and can help you navigate it together.
-You can also connect with other young people dealing with grief and loss.
+For young people grieving the loss of a loved one to cancer, Canteen offers grief support groups through programs like Good Grief, and via our 24/7 online community Canteen Connect.
+Support is available through connection with others who share the experience of grief.
+Opportunities exist to engage with young people navigating loss, fostering mutual understanding and healing.

 Canteen’s support goes far beyond connection through group experiences.
-Whether you're looking for practical advice, emotional support, or simply a place to share with others who get it, Canteen is here to help, offering:
+Whether it's practical advice, emotional support, or simply a place to share with others who get it, Canteen offers:

 • One-on-one online counselling with trained staff who can offer tailored support